-The largest part of my legal practice focuses on defending individuals who are sued on delinquent or defaulted Credit Card accounts…That is, I am a credit card attorney.
-Most of the lawsuits that I deal with are filed by collection agencies or junk debt buyers such as Atlantic Credit, Cavalry, LVNV, Midland Funding, Portfolio Recovery, Unifund and others.
+The largest part of our legal practice focuses on defending individuals who are sued on delinquent or defaulted Credit Card accounts…That is, we are credit card attorneys.
+Most of the lawsuits that we deal with are filed by collection agencies or junk debt buyers such as Cavalry, LVNV, Midland Credit Management, Portfolio Recovery, Second Round Sub, Unifund, Velocity and others.
 In almost every circumstance, a debt buyer/collection agency lawsuit should be defended (by a consumer attorney, not by you…. please don’t play attorney and jeopardize a winner of a case just to try to save a few bucks).
 Often times, though, the case is filed by the original creditor.
 Capital One and Discover are two credit card companies that frequently file their own lawsuits.
 Debt buyer claims and original creditor claims are handled quite differently.

 This does not mean that you can’t win, it just means that the odds are a little less in your favor.
 We still have a very high success rate in defending original creditor lawsuits in many cases.
 There are factors involved that increase or decrease the chances of success, and these include the age of the account, the date of the last payment, the law firm/attorney on the other side and who the credit card company is.

-I am well versed in the rights of creditors and debtors, and in many areas of consumer law, based in part in my knowledge of the law and my experience in dealing with thousands of these types of cases.
-If you have a collection agency, junk debt buyer or an original creditor attempting to collect a debt from you, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim
+We are well versed in the rights of creditors and debtors, and in many areas of consumer law, based in part in our knowledge of the law and our experience in dealing with thousands of these types of cases.
+If you have a collection agency, junk debt buyer or an original creditor attempting to collect a debt from you, please contact our office at 412-348-8600 or send an email to Attorney Greg Artim